pangeo-data/governance/governance.md

 well-being of The Project, both technically and as a community.
 As The Project draws its strength from representing the Community, it strives to avoid fragmentation of the Community into separate projects, if possible.
+The Steering Council will maintain a minimum of three members.

 During the everyday Project activities, Council Members participate in all discussions, code review and other Project activities as peers with all other